grahamc/grahamc.github.com/_posts/2018-08-02-an-epyc-nixos-build-farm.md

 For this reason, the stdenv test is the one exception to the methodology.
 I wanted to test a full build from bootstrap to a working standard build environment.
-To force this, I changed the very root build causing everything “beneath” it to require a rebuild by applying the following patch:
+To force this, I changed the very root build causing everything "beneath" it to require a rebuild by applying the following patch:

 ```diff